File Naming Conventions for Individuals and Teams

 Filenaming Taxonomy

 My file taxonomy usually starts with the largest classification and ends with the smallest classification.
+Think of your finder window as a table of contents for your work.
+When files are named largest-to-smallest, they sort into clean categories automatically.
+Mix up that order, and the finder becomes a pile instead of a shelf.
 For example, all of the files I create start with the client acronym.
 This never changes and is consistent across every single file I create for that client.
-What changes most is the timestamp and the version number.
+What changes most is the timestamp or version number.
 That goes last.

 Timestamps – There’s really only one way